JoeStrout/minibasic/README.md

   - `RENAME`
   - `RENUMBER`
 - support for multiple statements on one line, separated by `:`
-- support for functions of any type (inc. RND, TAB, etc.)
 - support for arrays
 - distinction between string and numeric variables
 - standard BASIC commands:
   - `DATA` and `READ`
   - `GOSUB` and `RETURN`
-  - `INPUT`

 ## Sample Programs

 Include in the _programs_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine.
-None of these work yet, because they all use at least the `TAB` function, which is not yet supported.
+None of these work yet, though some of them (like "chemist") are getting close.

 So the first goal is to get these programs working.
 Then we'll add some more extensions to support graphics and sound, and we'll really have a cool BASIC environment!